cometbft/cometbft/docs/rfc/rfc-105-non-det-process-proposal.md

 Notice we have kept the original `valid(v)` notation, but it stands for the more general $valid(v, s, x_p)$.
 These algorithmic modifications have also been made to CometBFT (on branch `main`) as part of issues [#1171][1171], and [#1230][1230].

+#### Going further in the modifications

+The previous section describes the modifications to the algorithm we made to CometBFT.
+However, we can go further in theory: these modifications are sufficient but not necessary.
+The minimal necessary condition for the Tendermint algorithm to ensure consensus _weak validity_ (as mentioned [here][valid-further1] and [here][valid-further2]) while skipping `valid(v)` is having received valid prevote messages for the proposed block from $f + 1$ validators.
+These prevotes don't even need to belong to the same round, although they need to be for the current height.
+We decided not to go this far in the modifications to CometBFT for two reasons:

+* It is uncertain what practical advantages it would bring.
+* It would require new custom data structures to keep track of prevotes for a block across rounds, adding complexity to our implementation.

 ### On Crash-Recovery